 Can I receive a job offer in Japan while living overseas?

 This is not an easy question to answer, as it depends on your particular situation.
-If you’re looking for a job as a software developer in Japan that only requires English (not Japanese), competition is going to be fierce.
-There’s orders of magnitude more people seeking such positions than there are positions available.
+If you’re looking for a role as a software developer in Japan that only requires English (not Japanese), then the competition is going to be fierce.
+There are orders of magnitude more people seeking such positions than there are positions available.

-That’s not to say it is impossible though.
-Hundreds of overseas developers have gotten a job in Japan via TokyoDev’s job board alone.
-Here’s some characteristics of people who tend to be successful via our job board:
+That’s not to say it is impossible, though.
+Via TokyoDev’s job board alone, hundreds of overseas developers have found a job in Japan.
+Here are some characteristics of those people who have successfully used our job board:

 - At least three years of professional experience as a software developer.
 Companies will not typically hire junior developers from abroad, and even three years is on the low end.